-Probably the single biggest advantage to planting nursery-grown seedlings is that your plants will achieve maturity much faster.
+Probably the single biggest advantage to transplanting nursery-grown seedlings is that your plants will achieve maturity much faster.
 This is an advantage with many annual plants because they may begin flowering earlier in the season, depending on the size of seedlings and the time you transplant them, compared to direct-sowing seeds.
-Many seed-grown perennials will have a hard time reaching flowering or fruiting maturity in a single growing season, so if you want results in the first year of planting, it's best to buy young plants at the nursery, which will generally reach flowering/fruiting maturity in the first season.
+Many seed-grown perennials will have a hard time reaching flowering or fruiting maturity in a single growing season, so if you want results in the first year of planting, it's best to buy container plants at the nursery, which will generally reach flowering/fruiting maturity in the first season.
 These nursery plants may already be 4 or 5 years old when you transplant them.

 Speed to maturity is even more important with shrubs and trees.
-While many of these can be grown from seeds, planting one this way involves several years of waiting for the plant to achieve modest sapling stature and a decade or more until it begins to resemble an actual shade tree or adult shrub.
-Thus, trees and shrubs are almost always purchased when they are already several years old, either in nursery containers, in ball-and-burlap form or as bare-root plants.
+While many of these can be grown from seeds, planting one this way involves several years of waiting for the plant to achieve modest sapling stature and often a decade or more until trees mature enough to provide shade, for example.
+Thus, trees and shrubs are almost always purchased when they are already several years old, either in nursery containers, in balled-and-burlapped form or as bare-root plants.

-There are, however, some perennial plants that grow fast enough to make seed starting practical.
+There are, however, some perennial plants that grow fast enough to make seed-starting practical.
 Hollyhock (technically a biennial), lupine and coneflower are among the plants that are easy to grow from seeds, although you may not see flowers on these plants until the year after starting from seed.
 Likewise, there are some warm-weather annual plants that are relatively slow-growing, and for these, it makes sense to buy nursery plants that have been given a head start in a greenhouse.
 Warm-weather vegetables, such as tomatoes and bell peppers, may not be practical to sow directly into the vegetable garden in cold-weather regions, so they are usually purchased as young seedlings.

 Thus, the decision about whether to plant seeds or buy transplants is largely based on how fast the species matures.
 With fast-growing plants, planting from seeds is usually fairly practical, while slow-growing plants are usually best started from nursery transplants.